TRANSFORMING BASE SUBSTANCES INTO GOLD

 by Rami E. Kremesti M.Sc., CSci, CEnv, CWEM

-Flocculants: Sometimes flocculants such as polyacrylate polymer formulations are dosed before sand filters to aid in the agglomeration process of suspended solids and to improve the efficiency of the filtratioin process.
+Sometimes flocculants such as polyacrylate polymer formulations are dosed before sand filters to aid in the agglomeration process of suspended solids and to improve the efficiency of the filtration process.
+Flocculants are also dosed in clarifiers after coagulation to aid in the settling process of small suspended solids.

-Oxidizing Biocides: Chlorine or Bromine, Peroxide (ex.
-Peracetic acid) or Ozone Based
+Chlorine or Bromine, Peroxide (ex.
+Peracetic acid) or Ozone Based.
+Sodium Per Carbonate is a solid source of hydrogen peroxide and sodium carbonate.

 Non-Oxidizing Biocides: